Auxi98/Capstone_Data_Analytics/README.md

 # 1. **Overview** <a class="anchor" id="Overview"></a>
 ## **Problem Objective**
- You have been asked to focus on one of Bellabeatís products and analyze smart device data to gain insight into how consumers are using their smart devices.
+ You have been asked to focus on one of Bellabeat‚Äôs products and analyze smart device data to gain insight into how consumers are using their smart devices.
 The insights you discover will then help guide marketing strategy for the company.

- Sröen asks you to analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices.
+ Sr≈°en asks you to analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices.
 She then wants you to select one Bellabeat product to apply these insights to in your presentation.
 These questions will guide your analysis:
 1. What are some trends in smart device usage?